lnfernux/lnfernux.github.io/_posts/2024-08-25-SecurityMonitoring-DataSources.md

 At this point, I want to acknowledge for everyone reading that, yes, what this company needs the most is not security monitoring.
 We don't know anything about the actual security strategy, BCP, patch management, inventory management, etc. We are just focusing on security monitoring for the sake of this post.

 That being said, some things to obviosuly consider based on what we know are:
-1. Architecture review, primarily the network architecture and the on-premises infrastructure.
+1. **Architecture review**, primarily the network architecture and the on-premises infrastructure.
-2. Identity and Access Management review, primarily the AD and Entra ID setup.
+2. **Identity and Access Management review**, primarily the AD and Entra ID setup.
    * We already know that the company could benefit from implementing MFA for the warehouse workers, so maybe a F3 or F5 license for them would be a good idea.
-3. Defender XDR configuration, in this case making sure that all the services are configured after best practices.
+3. **Defender XDR configuration**, in this case making sure that all the services are configured after best practices.
-4. Consider enabling Defender for Identity and configuring it, same with Defender for Cloud Apps.
+4. **Consider enabling Defender for Identity and configuring it, same with Defender for Cloud Apps.**

-Usually I would always advise to start with the basics, but in this case, we are focusing on security monitoring.
+Usually I would **always advise to start with the basics**, but in this case, we are focusing on security monitoring.
 So let's get back to that.

 ### What are you afraid of?

-So now comes the fun part.
-In an ideal world, we would enable all the data sources and all the use cases, then have a stacked team of analysts to go through the alerts together with some magic automation and AI to help us out.
-This however, is not the case.
-Usually most companies are in a situation where they have to prioritize what they do and what they do should probably have good effect for the amount of effort it takes.
-It's also the case of cost and resources - logs cost money, and analysts cost money.
+So now comes the *fun part*.
+In an **ideal world, we would enable all the data sources and all the use cases**, then have a **stacked team of analysts** to go through the alerts together with some magic **automation and AI to help us out**.
+This however, **is not the case**.
+Usually most companies are in a situation where they have to prioritize what they do and what they do should probably have good effect for the amount of effort it takes. **It's also the case of cost and resources - logs cost money, and analysts cost money**.

 To this point, the idea is that if we can determine what is the most important things to us and monitor that, then we are in a good place.
 If we can create use cases using this data that are high fidelity, then the time spent looking into alerts will be time well spent rather than time wasted.
 In our case, we have only two people dedicated to security, which in reality means no full time security analysts.
 So we need to be smart about what we do.